The first 72 hours after you discover a data breach are critical.

 2) Assessment of affected data: You’ll need to determine the categories of personal data that has been breached, and the number of records affected.

 3) Description of the impact: Next, you’ll need to outline the consequences of the breach for affected parties.
 This will depend on the information that was compromised and if the data subject is aware of the breach

 4) Report on staff training and awareness: If the breach was a result of human error, you’ll need to disclose whether or not the employee(s) involved received data protection training in the past two years.
 If they have, you should provide details of your staff awareness training programme.

-5) Preventive measures and actions: Outline what (if any) preventative measures you had place before the breach occurred.
-You should also explain what steps have you taken, or plan to take, to mitigate the damage.
+5) Preventive measures and actions: Outline what (if any) preventative measures you had in place before the breach occurred.
+You should also explain what steps you have taken, or plan to take, to mitigate the damage.

 6) Oversight: Finally, you’ll need to provide the contact details of your DPO (data protection officer) or the person responsible for data protection.

 The GDPR acknowledges that it may be difficult to produce this much information within 72 hours, but the important thing is to demonstrate that you’ve made progress.